redhat-et/caliper/README.md

 ## Overview

-Caliper's objective is to provide a live, cross-version analysis of Openshift CPU, Memory, and Network usage.
+Caliper's objective is to provide a cross-version analysis of Openshift CPU, Memory, and Network usage.
 Users (or automation) can execute a simple CLI tool to query, aggregate, and store metrics in a database.
 A long lived service will read from the database and host a dashboard of plots comparing resource usage across versions.

 Unlike `kubectl top`, Caliper aggregates its results from Prometheus time-series, providing a more accurate picture of resource consumption.
 Where `kubectl top` takes an instantaneous reading from [metrics-server](https://github.com/kubernetes-sigs/metrics-server), Caliper calculates 95th%, average, min, and max from a user-defined time range (default 10min).